 It may be necessary to engage intermediaries to facilitate the inclusion of traditionally underrepresented parties.
 Intermediaries can help bridge the gap between the groups who trust them and other stakeholders.
 They can also support coalition building and information sharing between experts and partners to reach underrepresented communities.
-Implementing this approach will require that City officials invest their time in the process and appreciate that meaningful community engagement requires commitment to the principles outlined in this framework.
+If groups are not represented and intermediaries cannot be identified, City staff should acknowledge and document the perspectives which are not represented in the conversation and the process.